florianuhlig/florianuhlig/README.md

 # Hi there, I'm Florian Uhlig 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer and technology enthusiast.
+I'm a technology enthusiast.
 Here you'll find a collection of my projects, contributions, and ideas.
+I'm mostely working on my Docker container collections.

 ## About Me

-- 💼 Currently working as a software developer.
+- 💼 Currently working as a IT trainee.
 - 🌱 I’m constantly learning and exploring new technologies.
-- 🔭 I’m currently working on several open source projects.
-- 💬 Ask me about web development, software engineering, and technology trends.
-- 📫 How to reach me: [Email](mailto:florianuhlig@example.com) | [LinkedIn](https://www.linkedin.com/in/florianuhlig)
+- 📫 How to reach me: [Email](mailto:github.fuh@fuhlig.de) | [LinkedIn](https://www.linkedin.com/in/florianuhlig)

+- I'm 21 years old and am currently living in Germany.

 ## My Skills

-- **Languages:** JavaScript, TypeScript, Python, Java, C#
-- **Frameworks:** React, Angular, Node.js, Django, Spring Boot
-- **Tools:** Git, Docker, Kubernetes, Jenkins, CI/CD
+- **Tools:** Git, Docker
-- **Databases:** MySQL, MongoDB, PostgreSQL
+- **Databases:** MySQL, PostgreSQL
+- **Networking**

 ## Projects

 Here are some of my notable projects:

-- **[Project 1](https://github.com/florianuhlig/project1):** A web application built with React and Node.js.
-- **[Project 2](https://github.com/florianuhlig/project2):** A machine learning project using Python and TensorFlow.
+- **[Project 1](https://github.com/florianuhlig/Docker):** A docker compose collections
-- **[Project 3](https://github.com/florianuhlig/project3):** An open source library for data processing in Java.

 ## GitHub Stats